inasafe/inasafe-doc/docs/source/user-docs/writing_documentation.rst

 1. Take a look in the `lookup table <./lookup_table.html>`_ to see which terms and phrases are used and which you should definitely **not** translate.
 #.
-There is a 'Community Edition" of
+There is a "Community Edition" of
    `PyCharm <http://www.jetbrains.com/pycharm/>`_ available.
    Consider using this for writing documentation.
 #.
 Try to not write more than **80 Characters in one line**.